leannejdong/leannejdong.github.i/_pages/cv.md

 Education
 ======
-* B.S. in Commerce (Major in Accounting, Minor in Economics), Macquarie University, 2005
+* Bachelor of Art (Accounting, Economics), Macquarie University, 2005
 * M.S. in Finance (Specialised in Investment Banking), UNSW, 2008
 * Bachelor of Mathematics (with First Class Honours in Mathematical Finance), UTS, 2011
 * Ph.D in Theorectical Probability, The University of Sydney, 2018